bedrocklinux/bedrocklinux-website/README.md

 - First line of a .md file should be "Title: &lt;title&gt;", where "&lt;title&gt;" is what you would like the website title to be.
 - Second line of a .md file should be "Nav: &lt;nav&gt;", where "&lt;nav&gt;" directs to the file which contains the nav bar that will be used.
-This should just be a simple a simple unordered list of URLs.
-It is dumped verbatim into the html.
+This will also be treated as markdown; however, all unordered lists will be given the id="nav"
 - To add an "id", "class", etc section within an opening tag, start the very beginning of the relevant section with a "{...}", where the "..." will be placed accordingly.
 For example, '## {id="website_overhaul"} Website